JosephLaiWorks/ncu-regulation-multiagent-qa/README.md

 ### 3. Query Planner Agent

-Converts the structured intent into a retrieval plan.
+Converts the structured intent into a retrieval plan and chooses between two first-pass behaviors.

-The first pass uses a relatively strict score threshold (`min_score=5`) so that weak matches can fail explicitly instead of being incorrectly treated as successful retrieval.
+- **Clear questions** use the proven A4 retrieval path (`get_relevant_articles`) with `use_original=True`.
+- **Ambiguous / vague questions** use direct Cypher with an intentionally unreachable `min_score=100`, forcing a `NO_DATA` diagnosis so the repair path can be exercised.

+The planner also carries the detected aspect, question type, keywords, flags, and original question into downstream stages.

 ### 4. Query Execution Agent

+Supports two execution modes.

+**Mode 1 — A4 retrieval**

+For normal, clear questions, the executor reuses A4's `get_relevant_articles(question)` retrieval logic.

+**Mode 2 — direct read-only Cypher**

-Executes a read-only Cypher query against the regulation KG.
+For ambiguous first-pass queries and repaired plans, the executor runs a read-only Cypher query that:

-The executor:

 - retrieves `Article` → `Rule` candidates
-- scores candidates by overlap with fields such as `action`, `result`, `content`, and `reg_name`
+- scores overlap across `Article.content`, `Rule.action`, `Rule.result`, and `Rule.reg_name`
-- applies category/aspect bonuses
-- returns matching rows or an error

-Runtime access does not use `MERGE`, `CREATE`, `SET`, or `DELETE`.
+- applies a category bonus based on the detected aspect
+- filters by `min_score`
+- deduplicates the returned rules

+Runtime QA remains read-only; the execution query does not perform KG writes.

 ### 5. Diagnosis Agent